robenkleene/design-references/houdini/houdini.md

 - `␣3`: Front / back view
 - `␣4`: Side view

-The icon in the upper-right, `Viewport Layout`, has other options for splitting the viewport such as dividing it into fouk
+The icon in the upper-right, `Viewport Layout`, has other options for splitting the viewport such as dividing it into four quadrants showing it from different angles.

 ## Mouse